bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 ---
 # Space-Based Architecture (SBA)

-The **Space-Based Architecture** (SBA), also known as **Shared-Nothing Architecture**, is an [[software-architecture/architectural-styles/|architectural style]] focused on high performance, scalability, and resilience, particularly suited for applications with high transaction volumes and low latency.
-This model relies on replicating data and application logic in memory across multiple nodes ("spaces"), eliminating **single points of failure** and bottlenecks associated with a centralized database.
+The **Space-Based Architecture** (SBA) is a high-performance [[software-architecture/architectural-styles/|architectural style]] designed for extreme scalability and elasticity.
+The name comes from the concept of a **"tuple space,"** a shared memory space where multiple processes can read and write data concurrently.
+In SBA, this concept is realized as a grid of self-sufficient **processing units**, each hosting a copy of the application logic and a portion of the in-memory data.

+This style, also known as **Shared-Nothing Architecture**, avoids the bottleneck of a central database by processing data in memory and replicating it across the grid.

 * **Core Principles:**
-    * **Shared-Nothing:** Each processing node is independent and does not share memory or disk with others.
-Data is replicated between nodes.
+    * **Shared-Nothing Processing:** Each Processing Unit (PU) is independent and does not share resources (CPU, memory) with others for request processing.
+While the data grid is replicated and "shared" across the network, the PUs themselves are autonomous.
-    * **In-Memory Data Grid (IMDG):** The heart of SBA is the in-memory data grid.
+    * **In-Memory Data Grid (IMDG):** The heart of SBA is the distributed in-memory data grid.
 Data is stored and processed directly in RAM for maximum performance.
-    * **Elastic Scalability:** The architecture can scale out elastically by adding new nodes to handle increased load.
+    * **Elastic Scalability:** The architecture can scale out elastically by adding new processing units to handle increased load.
-    * **Self-Healing:** In case of a node failure, data and processing are automatically switched to a replicated node without service interruption.
+    * **Self-Healing:** In case of a node failure, the virtual middleware automatically fails over to a replica node without service interruption.

 ---